alexcarriero/class_imbalance_project/README.md

-4. Go to the folder  visualize_results and open the file App.Rmd.
+4. Go to the folder  visualize_results and open the file app.Rmd.
 Click "Run Document" to view a Shiny App displaying all results.